Texas Vignette Board of Directors

 A Texas native, Madeleine received her Bachelor of Arts in Art History from Trinity University in San Antonio in 2009, where she also completed a two-year internship with the Registrar department at the San Antonio Museum of Art.
 Madeleine earned her Master’s degree in Art History with an Art Museum Education certificate from the University of North Texas in 2013.
 She specializes in twentieth and twenty-first century art with a focus on post-war American art.
 While attending graduate school, she was the Treasurer of UNT's Art History Society.
 Following graduate school, Madeleine was the 2013-2014 McDermott Graduate Student Intern for Public Programming at the Dallas Museum of Art before becoming the Education Coordinator for Programming at the DMA from 2014-2018.

-Ester Harrison, Development Chair
+Rachelle Ficke, Development Chair

 Danielle Naylor, Art Fair Director